 - ‘Moment’ary Markets:

 People live in moments.
-Organisations and Brands ability to capture these moments real-time will change the face of customer analytics and advertising in ways we are yet to fully comprehend.
+Organizations’ and Brands’ ability to capture these moments real-time will change the face of customer analytics and advertising in ways we are yet to fully comprehend.
 Technology trends will align towards more customized and on-demand experiences to fulfil customer needs.
 This will require businesses to combine real-time analytics with sophisticated back-end systems to gather constantly changing customer behaviour.
-This will indeed be the Digital Transformation that most organisations are seeking.
+This will indeed be the Digital Transformation that most organizations are seeking.